What Is Vagus Nerve Stimulation (VNS)?

 Children who use VNS should avoid therapeutic ultrasounds for physical therapy, because they can create heat in the VNS system and damage the device (diagnostic ultrasounds are fine).
 Additionally, only certain types of MRI scans should be performed.
 Ask your health care provider if the recommended scan is safe with VNS.

 Preparing for Surgery

-You can help make sure your child has the best possible surgery outcome by understanding what to expect before, during and after the procedure for VNS at Gillette.
+You can help make sure your child has the best possible VNS surgery outcome by understanding what to expect before, during and after the procedure at Gillette.
 Here are a few resources to help you feel more prepared:

 - Review tips to prepare for surgery at Gillette.

 A week before the surgery, we will contact you to: